 I used to be impatient and a quitter.
 If I were to reach a dead-end in math or an anomaly in chemistry practicals, I would easily lose heart.
 But now, when I come face-to-face with a challenge and feel doubtful, I’ll look back on this journey — I won’t let difficulties get in the way of my goals because I know I can overcome them with resiliency.
 Learning Namae Wo Yobuyo taught me to take the first step and keep working towards the end goal despite the hardships, because it may progress into something even greater, even if I do not succeed.

 Namae wo Yobuyo serves as a reminder that I should be the only one who determines my own successes because everyone has their own paths based on their talents and disadvantages.
 This song finally brought me the confidence to move on from my insecurities and determine my own path.
-Most importantly, this song marks as a constant remembrance that I am able to be persistent to achieve my goals and that by doing so will bring us benefits.
+Most importantly, this song marks as a constant remembrance that my persistence allow me to achieve my goals and overcome challenges ahead of me.

+Hi!
+Great to hear that you’re doing well and excited to go through this application process.
+I know it may seem difficult now, but just keep your chin up.

+Although I’m aware that the comments are very lengthy, and please do look through them, just be aware that you’re going above the word limit so chances are: you might have to cut some content or make your sentences shorter.

+I think what you need to focus on right now is being very clear about what moral takeaway or personal realization you want to focus on.
+Because, it seems right now that you’re including several lessons which doesn’t connect well to the specific event you’re emphasizing.
+Afterwards, keep an eye on the transition and structure of the essay.
+Make sure it flows and that the reader can instantly follow your train of thought.
+I know you have a flashback scene in the beginning, so make sure it’s very clear.